Gbkng/recdl/README.md

 # About recdl

-A read-eval-cd-loop simple shell function.
+A read-eval-cd-loop simple `sh`-compliant shell function.

 The present `recdl.sh` shell script defines the `recdl` function, which repeats the following `read-eval-cd` cycle: